LydP/database/README.md

 ## CSV Formatting

-The CSV file must be formatted with the columns popularity,front,back (column header names don't matter, as mentioned before).
+The CSV file must be encoded with UTF-16 and formatted with the columns popularity,front,back (column header names don't matter, as mentioned before).
 Separate definitions on the back of the cards must be separated by something other than a comma (e.g. semicolon).
 Any desired newlines must be indicated with \n.
 For example: